China's Cybersecurity Directive: The Deep Logic and Global Impact Under the Game of Technological Sovereignty

 From the "Shadow of Snowden" to "Supply Chain Anxiety": The Evolution of China's Cybersecurity Perspective

-To understand the deep-seated motivations behind the current directive, it must be examined within the macro context of the evolution of China's cybersecurity strategy.
-The "Prism" program exposed by Edward Snowden in 2013 undoubtedly marked a historic turning point.
-Substantial evidence revealed that U.S. intelligence agencies conducted large-scale global surveillance through backdoors in the software and hardware of technology companies, with China being a primary target.
-This event fundamentally shook the global, and particularly China's, trust foundation in technology products led by the United States.
-The "Snowden Shadow" has since become the most direct and powerful footnote for China's drive towards self-reliance and controllability in information technology.
-To understand the deep-seated motivations behind the current directive, it must be examined within the macro context of the evolution of China's cybersecurity strategy.
-The "Prism" program exposed by Edward Snowden in 2013 undoubtedly marked a historic turning point.
-Substantial evidence revealed that U.S. intelligence agencies conducted large-scale global surveillance through backdoors in the software and hardware of technology companies, with China being a primary target.
-This event fundamentally shook the global, and particularly China's, trust foundation in technology products led by the United States.
-The "Snowden Shadow" has since become the most direct and powerful footnote for China's drive towards self-reliance and controllability in information technology.
+To comprehend the underlying motivations of the current directive, it must be examined within the broader context of the evolution of China's cybersecurity strategy.
+The PRISM program exposed by Edward Snowden in 2013 undoubtedly marked a historic turning point.
+Substantial evidence revealed that U.S. intelligence agencies conducted large-scale surveillance globally through backdoors in the software and hardware of technology companies, with China being a primary target.
+This event fundamentally shook the global, and particularly China's, trust in Western technology products led by the United States.
+The shadow of Snowden has since become the most direct and powerful footnote for China's drive toward independent and controllable information technology.

-In recent years, as strategic competition between China and the United States has extended from trade to technology, finance, geopolitics, and other comprehensive areas, the trend of "weaponizing" technology supply chains has become increasingly evident.
-The U.S. sanctions against Chinese technology companies such as Huawei and ZTE, along with its efforts to unite allies in restricting exports of advanced semiconductor manufacturing equipment and artificial intelligence chips to China, clearly demonstrate how technology is being used as a tool in geopolitical competition.
-Against this backdrop, the anxiety within Beijing’s decision-making circles is twofold: on one hand, there is concern that Western equipment may contain inherent security vulnerabilities or backdoors that could be exploited by foreign intelligence agencies; on the other hand, a deeper worry lies in the possibility that, should geopolitical conflicts intensify, Western suppliers might follow directives from their home governments to abruptly suspend services or implant malicious code, thereby paralyzing China’s critical infrastructure and economic lifelines.
+In recent years, as strategic competition between China and the United States has extended from trade to technology, finance, geopolitics, and other comprehensive areas, the weaponization trend of technology supply chains has become increasingly evident.
+The U.S. sanctions against Chinese technology companies such as Huawei and ZTE, along with efforts to unite allies in restricting exports of advanced semiconductor manufacturing equipment and artificial intelligence chips to China, clearly demonstrate how technology is being used as a tool in geopolitical games.
+Against this backdrop, the anxiety within Beijing's decision-making circles is twofold: on one hand, there is concern that Western equipment may contain inherent security vulnerabilities or backdoors that could be exploited by foreign intelligence agencies; on the other hand, a deeper worry lies in the possibility that, if geopolitical conflicts intensify, Western suppliers might follow directives from their home governments to abruptly suspend services or implant malicious code, thereby paralyzing China's critical infrastructure and economic lifelines.

 The Geopolitical and Technological Code Behind the List: Why the U.S. and Israel?